OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-advanced.md

 ## Remove duplicates

 > [!NOTE]
-> The `Range.removeDuplicates` function is currently available only in public preview (beta).
+> The Range object's `removeDuplicates` function is currently available only in public preview (beta).
 To use this feature, you must use the beta library of the Office.js CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.
 > If you are using TypeScript or your code editor uses TypeScript type definition files for IntelliSense, use https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts.

-`Range.removeDuplicates` removes rows with duplicate entries in the specified columns.
-The function goes through each row in the range from top (the lowest index row in the range) to bottom (the highest valued index in the range).
-If a value in the specified column or columns is encountered more than once, that value's row is deleted.
-Subsequent rows in the range are shifted up. `removeDuplicates` does not affect the position of cells outside of the range.
+The Range object's `removeDuplicates` function removes rows with duplicate entries in the specified columns.
+The function goes through each row in the range from the lowest-valued index to the highest-valued index in the range (from top to bottom).
+A row is deleted if it has a value in the specified column or columns appeared earlier in the range.
+Rows in the range below the deleted row are shifted up. `removeDuplicates` does not affect the position of cells outside of the range.

-`Range.removeDuplicates` takes in a `number[]` representing the column indices which are checked for duplicates.
+`removeDuplicates` takes in a `number[]` representing the column indices which are checked for duplicates.
 This array is zero-based and relative to the range, not the worksheet.
-The function also takes in a boolean argument, `includesHeader` to determine if the range's top row is a header.
+The function also takes in a boolean parameter that specifies whether the first row is a header.
 When **true**, the top row is ignored when considering duplicates.
-A `RemoveDuplicatesResult` is returned upon completion of `removeDuplicates`, containing the number of rows removed and the number of unique rows remaining.
+The `removeDuplicates` function returns a `RemoveDuplicatesResult` object that specifies the number of rows removed and the number of unique rows remaining.

+When using a range's `removeDuplicates` function, keep the following in mind:

-`Range.removeDuplicates` considers cell values, not function results.
-If two different functions evaluate to the same result, they are not considered duplicates.
-Relatedly, blank cells are checked by `removeDuplicates`.
-Any blank rows will be included in the `RemoveDuplicatesResult`.
+- `removeDuplicates` considers cell values, not function results.
+If two different functions evaluate to the same result, the cell values are not considered duplicates.
+- Empty cells are not ignored by `removeDuplicates`.
+The value of an empty cell is treated like any other value.
+This means empty rows contained within in the range will be included in the `RemoveDuplicatesResult`.

 The following sample shows the removal of entries with duplicate values in the first column.